pulibrary/ops-catchall/projects/springshare_docs/libcal_docs/events.md

 1. Open the calendar in LibCal that you want to embed, and click on the ```Embed/Export``` tab at the top.
 2. There are options to embed an iCal Subscription (used for our Library Website), XML Export, RSS Feeds, and Widgets (note: widgets are accessed in a different secion of LibCal that links from this section).
 3. Each way of exporting/embedding allows you to choose how you would like the calendar to appear and how it should be filtered (e.g. by category, audience, internal tag, etc.).
-4. Once you choose the options mentioned above, LibCal will generate a link or emebed that you can use in any other interface that accepts links/code.
+4. Once you choose the options mentioned above, LibCal will generate a link or emebed code that you can use in any other web interface that accepts links/code.